pszufe/OSMgetPOI.jl/readme.md

 ## Installation
-If you are using macOS, you will need to install brew before installing the OSMgetPOI.
+If you are using MacOS, you will need to install brew before installing the OSMgetPOI.
 You can install it at https://brew.sh/ or run the following line of code in your terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-To launch the OSMgetPOI package with Julia v1.7:
+To launch the OSMgetPOI package with Julia v1.7 on Windows, Linux and MacOS:
 1. Clone the repository or download it locally.
 2. Launch Julia in the OSMgetPOI directory.
 3. Run the following commands in Julia.